 The code for a selection sort involves two nested loops.
 The outside loop tracks the current position that the code wants to swap the smallest value into.
 The inside loop starts at the current location and scans to the right in search of the smallest value.
 When it finds the smallest value, the swap takes place.

-# The selection sort def selection_sort(list): # Loop through the entire array for curPos in range( len(list) ): # Find the position that has the smallest number # Start with the current position minPos = curPos # Scan left for scanPos in range(curPos+1, len(list) ): # Is this position smallest? if list[scanPos] < list[minPos]: # It is, mark this position as the smallest minPos = scanPos # Swap the two values temp = list[minPos] list[minPos] = list[curPos] list[curPos] = temp
+# The selection sort def selection_sort(list): # Loop through the entire array for curPos in range( len(list) ): # Find the position that has the smallest number # Start with the current position minPos = curPos # Scan left to right (end of the list) for scanPos in range(curPos+1, len(list) ): # Is this position smallest? if list[scanPos] < list[minPos]: # It is, mark this position as the smallest minPos = scanPos # Swap the two values temp = list[minPos] list[minPos] = list[curPos] list[curPos] = temp

 The outside loop will always run $n$ times.
 The inside loop will run $n/2$ times.
 This will be the case regardless if the list is in order or not.
 The loops efficiency may be improved by checking if minPos and curPos are equal before line 16.
 If those variables are equal, there is no need to do the three lines of swap code.

 In order to test the selection sort code above, the following code may be used.
 The first function will print out the list.
 The next code will create a list of random numbers, print it, sort it, and then print it again.
 On line 3 the print statement right-aligns the numbers to make the column of numbers easier to read.
 Formatting print statements will be covered in Chapter 21.

 def print_list(list): for item in list: print("%3d" % item,end="") print() # Create a list of random numbers list = for i in range(10): list.append(random.randrange(100)) # Try out the sort print_list(list) selection_sort(list) print_list(list)